The Boat: Outremer 51 Review

 How does she sail in light winds?

 Lighter air is where this boat really shines versus its heavier competitors (think Catana, Balance and Seawind).
 The Outremer is the lightest of this category with the most aggressive sail plan, and as a result we RARELY find ourselves motoring.
 In fact, light air sailing is our favorite type of cruising because the seas are flat but the boat still maintains a decent boat speed.
-It's a major feature that cannot be overlooked.
+In fact, it helped us win both races at Fiji's Musket Cove Regatta this year (for cruising cats).
+Her light wind performance is a major feature that cannot be overlooked.

 How does she sail close hauled?